TaskarCenterAtUW/TDEI-python-gtfs-flex-validation/README.md

 5. By default `get` call on `localhost:8000/health` gives a sample response
 6. Other routes include a `ping` with get and post.
 Make `get` or `post` request to `http://localhost:8000/health/ping`
 7. Once the server starts, it will start to listening the subscriber(`UPLOAD_SUBSCRIPTION` should be in env file)
-8. To publish a message to the same topic, hit `http://127.0.0.1:8000/publish` API
-9. Once the above API(Step 8) is done, the message will be received in validation automatically

 ### Messaging